Baltimore Headshot (2005)

 Graduate School & Chicago Years

 After turning 30, I became increasingly aware that there was still something I needed to do, and the sooner I did it, the better.
 I always knew that I wanted to pursue a Master of Fine Arts degree in theatre, and for most of my life, I just assumed it would be in Acting.
 By then, however, directing had become my true passion, and had eclipsed everything else.
 It was also the area I had the least amount of training and experience in.
 I applied to several directing programs all over the country, and decided to attend Illinois State University.
 Upon further research, I discovered that ISU had a rich theatrical tradition.
 Among other things, Illinois State has long been renowned for its strong and competitive undergraduate acting program.
-In fact, the founders of Chicago's famed Steppenwolf Theatre Company all came out of ISU: Laurie Metcalf, John Malkovich, Rondi Reed, Gary Sinise, Jeff Perry, Terry Kinney, etc. In subsequent years, ISU produced Glee's Jane Lynch, Will and Grace's Sean Hayes, and many others.
+In fact, the founders of Chicago's famed Steppenwolf Theatre Company all came out of ISU: Laurie Metcalf, Gary Cole, Joan Allen, John Malkovich, Rondi Reed, Gary Sinise, Jeff Perry, Terry Kinney, etc. In subsequent years, ISU produced Glee's Jane Lynch, Will and Grace's Sean Hayes, and many others.
 This long tradition of excellence meant that the School of Theatre had one of the largest and most talented pool of actors in the country from which I could cast from.